katerina-tw/tw-spark-bootcamp/README.md

 ## Prerequesites

 git clone git@github.com:katerina-tw/tw-spark-bootcamp.git

 cd tw-spark-bootcamp

 docker pull jupyter/pyspark-notebook

 ## Startup
 We will be using Python 3 in jupyter to access spark API.
 To install spark+jupyter notebook bundle run the command below.
-It will pull jupyter/pyspark-notebook image from docker and run the container to enable us to connect to the notebook.
-The whole process is taking about 20min.
+(It will pull jupyter/pyspark-notebook image from docker if it has not already pulled and run the container to enable us to connect to the notebook.
+Without downloaded docker pyspark image the whole process is taking about 20min.
-Time to get a coffee while listening to the presentation
+Time to get a coffee while listening to the presentation)
 ```
  docker run -it --rm -p 8888:8888 -p 4040:4040 --name spark_machine -v ~:/home/jovyan/workspace -v $(pwd)/scripts:/scripts jupyter/pyspark-notebook
 ```